zinx28/Account-Creator/README.md

 	Now your Mongoose is set up!

-# How to Setup other stuff
+# How to Setup discord bot / token
 Go to https://discord.com/developers/applications sign in (ig you already have a account)
 <br><br>

-	Click on New Application and the then Choose a Name After that Click on the bot tab then click 'add bot' Where it says token click 'COPY'
+	Click on New Application and the then Choose a Name After that Click on the 'bot tab' then click 'add bot' Where it says token click 'COPY'
 	in index.js at the bottom where it says 'PUT-TOKEN-HERE' with what you just copied

-	Go to the tab 'OAuth2' and then where it says 'SCOPES' click bot After that where it says 'BOT PERMISSIONS' click 'Administrator' then you done that, In 'SCOPES' there should now be a link click 'COPY' After make a new chrome tab then past the link on top then add it to your server!
+	Go to the tab 'OAuth2' and then 'URL Generator' where it says 'SCOPES' click bot After that where it says 'BOT PERMISSIONS' click 'Administrator' then you done that, In 'SCOPES' there should now be a link click 'COPY' After make a new chrome tab (what ever browser your using) then past the link on top then add it to your server!

 	Now your discord bot is set up!